Sean-Kurian/OnlyLs/README.md

 # OnlyLs
 Lobby checker for League of Legends, useful for de-anonymizing names in champion select.

+Run this command in order to install all the necessary dependencies to successfully run the tool:
+>pip3 install -r requirements.txt

+Then just run:
+>python3 main.py

-To use, download and run the executable file from release v1.0.1 (please make sure the League client is running) - nothing else required.
+Alternatively, download and run the executable file from release v1.0.1 (please make sure the League client is running).

 Sample images: